Wojtasoo/CodeRAG-Reranker/README.md

 - **Query Processing and Retrieval:** Computes the embedding for a natural language query and performs a nearest-neighbor search to retrieve the top relevant code files.
 - **Evaluation Script:** Includes an evaluation module that computes Recall@10 against a provided dataset.
 - **Modular Design for Provider Switching:** Easily switch between embedding or LLM providers by updating the relevant modules.
-- **Advanced Techniques (Optional):**
+- **Advanced Techniques:**
-  - **Query Expansion:** Enhance queries using synonyms or paraphrasing.
+  - **Query Expansion:** Enhanced queries using synonyms or paraphrasing with AI.
-  - **Reranker:** Re-score top candidates using a cross-encoder model.
+  - **Reranker:** Re-score top candidates using a bge-reranker-v2-m3 model.
-  - **LLM-Generated Summaries:** Optionally integrate an LLM to generate natural language summaries of retrieved code segments.
+  - **LLM-Generated Summaries:** Integrate an LLM to generate natural language summaries of retrieved code segments.

 ## Project Structure
 ```bash